East West Rail: March 2021 consultation

+2026 consultation

+The 2026 consultation said that Bedford station would be upgraded by the mid-2030s which would enable four trains per hour to run into Bedford from the west (i.e. from the direction of Oxford).

 Engineering and construction works

 From April 2020, work began to refurbish the Bletchley Flyover, with sections beside and over the WCML being removed in April and May.
 The arches crossing Buckingham Road (on the east side of WCML) started being removed on 5 July 2020.
 During summer 2021, a new structure, in the form of a box tunnel around the WCML, was completed.
 By early February 2022, 1.5 km of track had been installed over the new flyover, enabling engineering trains to reach the eastern end of the construction site.

 At Bicester, the first section of new track for the EWR2 project was successfully installed in April 2021.
 "This is a key milestone for the project because it is not only the first section of track, but it will also enable access for the engineering trains that will carry out the track construction across the whole project".
 At Bletchley in late 2021, track was installed over the new flyover, enabling engineering trains to reach the eastern end of the construction site.

 In December 2023, East-West Rail Partnership announced that the track laying between Bicester Village and Bletchley was 99% complete, including bridges, earthworks and an underpass at Calvert.
 The track was completed ceremonially on 7 March 2024.

-As of June 2024, services between Oxford and Milton Keynes are expected to begin in "late 2025".
+In January 2026, the EWR company announced its intent to establish a Bletchley West TMD (train maintenance depot) near Newton Longville.